KADI-FM: History

 In the years between, Amer moved into the role of sales manager, then station manager, before purchasing KADI through Vision Communications Inc., a company Amer owns with his wife, Karen.
 The purchase was finalized in 2000, but Vision Communications had a management agreement with KADI since 1994, the year Amer formed the company.

 Staff grew to the 20 there today, and KADI reached the top spot in Arbitron’s ratings for contemporary Christian stations in the 18- to 34-year-old women category, its target market.

-KADI was known as "The All New 99 Hit FM" as a tribute from the days when KWTO-FM was "99 Hit FM".
-The KADI version of "99 Hit FM' ran from 2005 through April 2016.
-In 2015, the station celebrated its 25th Anniversary and utilized "Celebrating 25 years" in much of their advertising and commercial bumpers.
+KADI was known as "The All New 99 Hit FM" from 2005 through April 2016.
+In 2015, the station celebrated its 25th anniversary and utilized "Celebrating 25 years" in much of their advertising and commercial bumpers.

 On April 25, 2016, KADI returned to its original moniker "99.5 KADI" and slightly modified their slogan from "Springfield, Missouri's #1 Christian Hit Music Station" to "Today's #1 Christian Hit Music".

 Recent growth

 Some of the station’s biggest points of pride are in its community involvement.
 The station and its listeners have taken on causes from the Good Samaritans Boys Ranch to Ozarks Food Harvest.
 KADI has sponsored the annual Children’s Miracle Network Radiothon, which raised more than $30,000 in 2006.
 The station has also sponsored Relay for Life events for the American Cancer Society.
 KADI and was the first Springfield media outlet to promote and broadcast live from the annual "I Love America" Celebration hosted by James River Assembly of God every Fourth of July.

 KADI has helped bring some of the top names in Christian music to Springfield, including tobymac, Casting Crowns, Skillet, MercyMe, and The Newsboys.
-KADI is known within the industry for breaking new bands and artists like Sanctus Real, Superchic, Barlow Girl, and Decemberadio.
+KADI is known within the industry for breaking new bands and artists like Sanctus Real, Superchic, BarlowGirl, and Decemberadio.